 You will be able to determine a treatment strategy and plan, based on assessment skills developed in class.
 The second-year clinic provides an opportunity to consolidate skills learnt in class, in a supervised and real-world environment.

 And you will close your studies having completed a business plan, to support your entry into professional practice.

-Level One classes run weekly on Mondays and Tuesday, with day or evening options subject to enrolment numbers.
+Level One classes run weekly on Mondays and Tuesdays, with day or evening options subject to enrolment numbers.
 Semesters commence in February and July each year.

 Level Two classes run on Tuesdays and Wednesdays, with student clinic on Fridays.